jamesrobinsonvfx/jamesrobinsonvfx.github.io/content/blog/multiparm-default-index/index.md

 ### 🐍 Python to the Rescue

-When all else fails or you have a particularly interesting scenario, you can always use a Python expression. `hou.Parm` has several methods for dealing with multiparms, the most useful one in our case being `hou.Parm.multiParmInstanceIndices`.
+When all else fails or you have a particularly interesting scenario, you can always switch to a Python expression. `hou.Parm` has several methods for dealing with multiparms, the most useful one in our case being `hou.Parm.multiParmInstanceIndices`.

 > Houdini 21 added a few more multiparm methods.
 Check 'em out!
 >